oracle/docker-images/OracleDatabase/SingleInstance/README.md

 There are two ways to enable TCPS connections for the database:

 1. Enable TCPS while creating the database.

+    * Using Self Signed certificates
+        * Use the `-e ENABLE_TCPS=true` option with the `docker run` command.
+A listener endpoint will be created at the container port 2484 for TCPS.
+    * Using your own certificates
+        * Use the `-e ENABLE_TCPS=true` and `-e TCPS_CERTS_LOCATION=<container location of certs>` option with the `docker run` command.
+Also mount a local host directory at `TCPS_CERTS_LOCATION` in container using `-v` option.
+        * Keep your Certificate and Key files in `cert.crt` and `client.key` respectively in this local host directory.
+        * `cert.cert` file needs to have Root/Intermediate certificate followed by client certificate at the end.

 2. Enable TCPS after the database is created.

-To enable TCPS connections while creating the database, use the `-e ENABLE_TCPS=true` option with the `docker run` command.
-A listener endpoint will be created at the container port 2484 for TCPS.

-To enable TCPS connections after the database is created, please use the following sample command:

-    # Creates Listener for TCPS at container port 2484
+    * Using Self Signed certificates
-    docker exec <container name> /opt/oracle/configTcps.sh
+        * docker exec <container name> /opt/oracle/configTcps.sh
+    * Using your own certificates
+        * Keep your Certificate and Key files in `cert.crt` and `client.key` respectively.
+        * `cert.cert` file needs to have Root/Intermediate certificate followed by client certificate at the end.
+        * Either place both files in a host directory mounted in container or directly copy both files in container.
+        * `TCPS_CERTS_LOCATION` is container directory where certs are copied or mounted at.

+            docker cp cert.crt <container name>:<TCPS_CERTS_LOCATION>
+            docker cp client.key <container name>:<TCPS_CERTS_LOCATION>
+            or
+            cp {cert.crt,client.key} <local mounted directory>

+        5. Run following command to set up tcps connection using these certificates

+            podman exec -it <container name> env TCPS_CERTS_LOCATION=<container certs location>  /opt/oracle/configTcps.sh

-Similarly, to disable TCPS connections for the database, please use the following command:
+To disable TCPS connections for the database, please use the following command:

     # Disable TCPS in the database
     docker exec <container name> /opt/oracle/configTcps.sh disable